Get in touch with us

 If the option has value at expiration, it will be exercised.
 If it does not, it will simply expire, and the only loss you'll incur will be the price of the option's premium.

-A forward contract is an agreement to sell a specific amount of grain for a fixed price to a buyer in the cash market at a future date.
-Both the futures price and the basis are locked, and while you won't have to worry about a margin call, there is a per bushel fee charged by the elevator (usually 2-3 cents).
+A forward cash sale, or cash contract, is an agreement to sell a specific amount of grain for a fixed price to a buyer in the cash market, delivered on a certain date in the future.
+Both the futures price and the basis are locked.

 REFERENCES & RESOURCES

-The information on this page is purely for educational use.
+The information on this page is for educational use only.
 FarmLogs is not a stock or commodity advisor.
 FarmLogs does not advise or offer advice on planning for or executing on marketing strategies.
 Always consult with your advisor before making marketing strategy decisions.
 Information on this page is derived from many sources and may not be complete.